Deep in the Mariana Trench, at depths lower than the Rockies are high, rests a tin of reduced-sodium Spam.

 The original chemical products plucked from the benzene tree had a very specific application: They were textile dyes, what turns humdrum fabrics into every hue imaginable.
 The first colorfast dye synthesized from coal tar had been an accident.
-A failed attempt by one of Hoffman’s students to make quinine—a hard-to-source malarial drug derived from the South American fever-bark tree—led to the discovery in 1856 of a dye that could permanently stain silk a rich, red-purple mauve.
+A failed attempt by one of Hofmann’s students to make quinine—a hard-to-source malarial drug derived from the South American fever-bark tree—led to the discovery in 1856 of a dye that could permanently stain silk a rich, red-purple mauve.

-Hoffman was based in England, and it was his English student William Perkin who happened into the colorant.
-Perkin left the lab against Hoffman’s counsel to build a dye-works instead.
+Hofmann was based in England, and it was his English student William Perkin who happened into the colorant.
+Perkin left the lab against Hofmann’s counsel to build a dye-works instead.
 His factory marked the first attempt to do organic chemistry at scale, wrote Simon Garfield in his history of this world-changing invention.
 Eventually, after multiple failed attempts, Perkin developed the multistepped process, and proceeded to the equally difficult task of convincing an established, but reluctant, textile industry to adopt his industrial dye.

 In time, Garfield noted, a new class of chemists engineered the radiant color palette of Victorian fashion from the dregs of Europe’s Industrial Revolution.
 Dye-works sprouted across Europe, clustering along Germany and Switzerland’s swift rivers.
 In time, these ran foul—discolored and odorous.
 Neighbors complained.
 Researchers took note.
 Governments acted, but the coal-tar industry bloomed all the same.